Skip navigation

 How Much Does an AC Installation Cost?

 Buying a new air conditioner is a huge investment.
 We get it!
 We do applaud you for looking into this purchase now rather than waiting for temperatures to warm up.
 This gives you time to truly explore your options, looking at not only the initial cost of your system, but how much it will likely cost you to operate from month to month, the type of system you want, and how efficient of equipment you want.
+For a deeper understanding, check out this guide on air conditioner installation costs.
+The average cost to install central air conditioning ranges from around $5,000 to $12,000, so planning ahead is crucial.

 The type of system is going to play a role in its installation cost.
 This is because different systems require different setups and have various nuances.
+If a home has no existing ductwork, installation may cost significantly more due to the need for ductwork installation.

 • Central Air Conditioner: Also known as a single-split system, the central air conditioner is the most commonly found air conditioner in most modern homes.
 If you’ve always had a central air conditioner and your ductwork is in great shape (meaning no damage, not in need of cleaning, expertly installed, etc.) then you may find that this installation option is the best for you as far as upfront costs are concerned.